henrywfyeung/ERC721Copy/README.md

     function setupRule(uint256 creatorId, bytes calldata ruleData) external;

     /**
-     * @notice Supply the data that will be used to passed the mintable rule setup by the creator.
+     * @dev Supply the data that will be used to passed the mintable rule setup by the creator.
 Different
      * rule has different requirement
      *
      * @param to the address that the NFT will be minted to